Chancellor Bernadette Gray-Little

 Through the university’s Bold Aspirations strategic plan, KU is changing the way it prepares students for success.
 It is fostering research and scholarship across all disciplines, and sharing the benefits of a flagship university with the state and world.

 Gray-Little led the effort to create new admission standards for the University of Kansas.
-These new standards took effect in 2016 and will give students and families a more accurate picture of what it takes to be successful at a research university.
+These new standards took effect for the freshman class of 2016 and give students and families a more accurate picture of what it takes to be successful at a research university.
 Under Gray-Little’s leadership, the university has also revamped financial aid, creating four-year renewable scholarships and expanding the Jayhawk Generations Scholarship.
-Heading into the 2016-17 academic year, the university has now had four straight years of freshman class growth.
+Due in large part to these efforts, the university has now had five straight years of freshman class growth.

 Gray-Little was also instrumental to the creation of Chancellor’s Doctoral Fellowships to support outstanding doctoral students, as well as the creation of KU’s first university-wide curriculum, the KU Core, which incorporates both classes and experiences, making KU a leader among its national peers.